apache/nuttx/examples/nsh/README.txt

 -------------------------

-The contents of the /etc directory are retained in the file examples/nsh/nsh_romfsimg.h.
+The contents of the /etc directory are retained in the file examples/nsh/nsh_romfsimg.h (OR, if CONFIG_EXAMPLES_NSH_ARCHROMFS is defined, include/arch/board/rcs.template).
 In order to modify the start-up behavior, there are three things to study:

 1. Configuration Options.
    The additional CONFIG_EXAMPLES_NSH_ROMFSETC configuration options discussed in the final section of this README.

-2. mkromfsimg.sh Script.
+2. tools/mkromfsimg.sh Script.
-   The script examples/nsh/mkromfsimg.sh creates nsh_romfsimg.h.
+   The script tools/mkromfsimg.sh creates nsh_romfsimg.h.
    It is not automatically executed.
 If you want to change the configuration settings associated with creating and mounting the /tmp directory, then it will be necessary to re-generate